-English Language (EL) Services During Quarantine or Isolation
+English Language (EL) Services During Quarantine or Isolation Quarantine is no longer recommended for schools and Early Childhood Centers per the CDC.

-If a student identified as an English Language Learner (EL) is in quarantine or isolation, GCPS will ensure a continuum of service delivery.
-English Language services during quarantine may include synchronous and asynchronous service delivery models.
+If a student identified as an English Language Learner (EL) is in isolation, GCPS will ensure a continuum of service delivery.
+English Language services during isolation may include synchronous and asynchronous service delivery models.
 In addition, service delivery may take place via telephone, Google Meets, or through individualized learning packets modified according to the student's English Learning Plan.
 The decision on how services will be delivered will be made on an individual basis in collaboration with the parents, his/her teachers, and the EL teacher.